Microfinance: Ecosystem

-Microfinance in the United States and Canada
+In the United States and Canada

 In Canada and the US, microfinance organizations target marginalized populations unable to access mainstream bank financing.
 Close to 8% of Americans are unbanked, meaning around 9 million are without any kind of bank account or formal financial services.
 Most of these institutions are structured as nonprofit organizations.
 Microloans in the U.S. context is defined as the extension of credit up to $50,000.
 In Canada, CRA guidelines restrict microfinance loans to a maximum of $25,000.
 The average microfinance loan size in the US is US$9,732, ten times the size of an average microfinance loan in developing countries (US$973).

 Impact

 While all microfinance institutions aim at increasing incomes and employment, in developing countries the empowerment of women, improved nutrition and improved education of the borrower's children are frequently aims of microfinance institutions.
 In the US and Canada, aims of microfinance include the graduation of recipients from welfare programs and an improvement in their credit rating.
 In the US, microfinance has created jobs directly and indirectly, as 60% of borrowers were able to hire others.
 According to reports, every domestic microfinance loan creates 2.4 jobs.
 These entrepreneurs provide wages that are, on average, 25% higher than minimum wage.
 Small business loans eventually allow small business owners to make their businesses their primary source of income, with 67% of the borrowers showing a significant increase in their income as a result of their participation in certain micro-loan programs.
 In addition, these business owners are able to improve their housing situation, 70% indicating their housing has improved.
 Ultimately, many of the small business owners that use social funding are able to graduate from government funding.